Skip to main content

 5. Food and events

-Just because your employees can stay late at the office doesn’t mean evenings are the best time for work events.
-Alternatives to after-work events, like Learn-at-Lunch programs and company outings, are more inclusive of employees who have children, hold second jobs, are going to school, or are otherwise limited to work hours.
+Alternatives to after-work events, like Learn-and-Lunch programs and company outings, are more inclusive of employees who have children, hold second jobs, are going to school, or are otherwise limited to work hours.

 If company events always center around alcohol, you could be excluding employees who choose not to drink, whether for their religion, health, or lifestyle.